siberianfox/tinygwiki/Text-Wrappers-and-Transaction-IDs.md

 The handling of requests and responses depends on the type of command:
 - JSON commands are received and returned as JSON.
 See [TinyG JSON Handling](JSON-Operation) for JSON details.
-- Text commands are received and returned as text.
+- Text commands are received and returned as lines of text.
+- Gcode may be received:
+  - As a raw gcode block on a single text line or
-- Gcode may be received as raw gcode or wrapped in JSON (e.g. {"gc":"N20 G0 X111.3 Y21.0"}  ).
-Gcode responses are provided as JSON or text depending on current mode.
+  - Wrapped in JSON - e.g. {"gc":"N20 G0 X111.3 Y21.0"}
+  - Gcode responses are returned as text mode or JSON depending on currently active communications mode.
 - Special characters are single characters that are intercepted by the serial IO system to perform feedhold, cycle start (resume), queue flush, and reset.
 Special characters do not generate responses.

-This page discusses using a 'txt' key so that all requests can be wrapped and responded in JSON.
-It also describes how a transaction ID can be applied to these JSON request objects and their responses.
+This page discusses using a 'txt' key so that any of the above requests can be wrapped and returned as JSON.
+It also describes how a transaction ID can be applied to these JSON requests and their responses.
 The reasons for this include:

-- Support a transaction ID that is independent of the command
+- Support a transaction ID that is independent of any data in the command
 - Allow the protocol to be extended to add qualifiers, such as 'control', 'data', etc.
 - Support explicit routing of requests to specific endpoints (a form of command addressing)